RIAA equalization: The RIAA curve

 Mathematically, the pre-emphasis transfer function is expressed as follows, where T1=3180 μs, T2=318 μs, T3=75 μs:

 Implementing this characteristic is not especially difficult, but is more involved than a simple amplifier.
-Practically every 20th century hi-fi preamplifier, integrated amplifier and receiver featured a built-in phono preamplifier with the RIAA characteristic.
+Practically every 20th century hi-fi preamplifier, integrated amplifier and receiver featured a built-in phono stage with the RIAA characteristic.
 As more modern designs omitted the phonograph inputs, add-on phono preamplifiers with the RIAA equalization curve have become available.
 These adapt a magnetic phono cartridge to an unbalanced −10 dBv consumer line-level RCA input.
 Some modern turntables feature built-in preamplification to the RIAA standard.
 Special preamplifiers are also available for the various equalization curves used on pre-1954 records.

 Digital audio editors often feature the ability to equalize audio samples using standard and custom equalization curves, removing the need for a dedicated hardware preamplifier when capturing audio with a computer.
 However, this can add an extra step in processing a sample, and may amplify or reduce audio quality deficiencies of the sound card being used to capture the signal.